Dental Handpiece Air Turbines MarketInsights, Overview, Analysis and Forecast 2021

 The dental handpiece is an instrument that uses air or electricity to generate a rotary cutting motion, similar to how a drill operates.
 Often, handpieces are organized by speed range (high speed or low speed) which determines the applications that are suitable.
 Typical high speed applications include cutting tooth structure and finishing restorations while low speed handpieces have a range of applications including endodontics, implantology, caries removal and prophylaxis.
 Air-driven high speed, handpieces typically do not exceed 400,000 rpms, while air-driven low speed handpieces typically operate under 40,000 rpms.

-This report contains market size and forecasts of Dental Handpiece Air Turbines in Indonesia, including the following market information:
+This report contains market size and forecasts of Dental Handpiece Air Turbines in Southeast Asia, including the following market information:

-Top Five Competitors in Indonesia Dental Handpiece Air Turbines Market 2019 (%)
+Top Five Competitors in Southeast Asia Dental Handpiece Air Turbines Market 2019 (%)

-The global Dental Handpiece Air Turbines market was valued at 556.1 million in 2019 and is projected to reach US$ 627.5 million by 2026, at a CAGR of 3.1% during the forecast period.
-While the Dental Handpiece Air Turbines market size in Indonesia was US$

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Dental Handpiece Air Turbines manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Dental Handpiece Air Turbines production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on Dental Handpiece Air Turbines production and consumption in Southeast Asia

 Total Market by Segment: